 Current occupation: I am a manager of academic advising at the University of Wyoming (UW).
-My role in the College of Arts at Sciences at UW includes overseeing our advising center and supervising four senior academic advisers and one office associate.
+My role in the College of Arts at Sciences at UW includes overseeing our advising center and supervising four senior academic advisors and one office associate.
 Additionally, I advise first-year and transfer students studying biology, botany, physiology, wildlife and fisheries biology management, and zoology.
 I meet with students to discuss academic plans, career goals, and concerns.
 I’m pleased to be part of a new professional advising initiative/model at UW.
 The department I oversee was formed in May 2018.

 What do you believe is most rewarding about serving a role in student affairs?
 Every 30 minutes (in my office) brings a new student with a new story to tell.
 Helping students become their best and having colleagues share in this common goal is most rewarding.
 Student affairs is filled with energetic, innovative, and caring professionals!